COVID-19 misinformation

 All of these resources are ideal for those of us short of time and need quick, snappy answers.

-International Fact Checking Network has a database of fact checks on coronavirus (COVID-19) from around the world.
+- International Fact Checking Network has a database of fact checks on COVID-19 from around the world.

 Misinformation and COVID-19

-Check out misleading/false claims on social media around coronavirus.
+Check out misleading/false claims on social media around COVID-19.

-Guidance on how to fact-check claims around coronavirus.
+Guidance on how to fact-check claims around COVID-19.

 Social media and apps to fight misinformation